Joe Biden’s Confident, Unconventional Politics

 Biden also added a caveat that provided the necessary burst of honesty.
 “A lot can happen,” the president said.
 “Conditions can change.
 The scientists have made clear that things may get worse again as new variants of the virus spread.”

 The dream that Biden offered was a relatively normal Fourth of July—so long as everyone wears masks and signs up to be vaccinated before then.
-No raucous parties, no holiday weekends of bar hopping, but the first steps back to life as it used to be.
-As Biden put it, “After this long hard year, that will make Independence Day truly special where we not only mark our independence as nation, but we begin to mark our independence from the virus.”
+No raucous parties, no holiday weekends of barhopping, but the first steps back to life as it used to be.
+As Biden put it, “After this long hard year, that will make Independence Day truly special, where we not only mark our independence as a nation, but we begin to mark our independence from the virus.”

 The truth is, Obama could not have erased the political problems caused by the slow pace of the economic comeback in 2010, even if he had spent more time selling his stimulus package to the public.